Lemon Buttermilk Cake with Lemon Glaze

 Easiest From-Scratch Lemon Buttermilk Cake

-My daughter loves lemon desserts and I had a ton of lemons and some buttermilk to use.
+My daughter loves lemon desserts, and I had a ton of lemons and some buttermilk to use.
 Lucky for her, I made a buttermilk lemon sour cream cake.
-And lucky for me too because in the past couple years, lemon desserts have really been growing on me.
+And lucky for me too because in the past couple of years, lemon desserts have really been growing on me.

 If you’re a lemon lover, you’ll love the perfectly tart yet just sweet enough big pop of lemon flavor this soft and fluffy buttermilk cake has.